Shivat Zion

 More details on the apostille can be found here.

-If you have been married more than once, you need to send the civil certificates of all marriages (not replaceable by the Ketubah or the Judicial Sentence of Divorce).
+If you were married more than once, you need to send all the relevant civil certificates and licenses (not replaceable by a Ketubah – a Jewish Marriage contract or by a Get – a Jewish Divorce document or the Judicial Sentence of Divorce), with an Apostille for each one.

-You must submit a letter stating your Jewish background.
+As part of the administrative process to receive a visa, you must submit a letter explaining your eligibility status for Aliyah and your Jewish background.
 This letter must meet strict conditions that are explained here.

 Additional documents might be requested.